 If the resale date is more than 90 days after the date of acquisition by the seller but before the end of the twelfth month following the date of acquisition, FHA reserves the right to require additional documentation from the lender to support the resale value if the resale price is 5 percent or greater than the lowest sales price of the property during the preceding 12 months.
-At FHA’s discretion, such documentation may include, but is not limited to, an appraisal from another appraiser.
+I am familiar with FHA’s discretion; such documentation may include, but is not limited to, an appraisal from another appraiser.

-FHA will announce its determination to require the additional appraisal and other value documentarion, such as an automated valuation method (AVM), through a Federal Register issuance.
-This requirement may be established either nationwide or on a regional basis, at FHA’s discretion.
+FHA will announce its determination to require the additional appraisal and other value documentation, such as an automated valuation method (AVM), through a Federal Register issuance.
+This requirement may be established nationwide or regional, at FHA’s discretion.